gosha-kap/voting/README.md

   * **Error Response:** ` 401 UNAUTHORIZED`
 _____

 ##### The section below is for admin and  all features that is has.
 To authorise request use basic authorization.
 It starts with $ROOT_PATH/rest/admin .
-Admin can manage its profile like a simple  user  and orthers users profiles.
-Admin manage resturants info.
-If use  simple user credentials,  server will back 403 HTTP Error.
+Admin can update his profile  and manage  users profiles and resturants.
+If use  user credentials,  server will back 403  error.
+If credential is not exist server back 401 error
 ______

 ### Show users